gertjana/gertjana.github.io/_posts/2019-03-17-smartmeter-experiments-1.md

 !D3B0
 ```

-This is what is called a P1 Telegram and contains all the data collected by your smartmeter. in Part 2 of this blog series I will go into this format and see how we can parse this using Elixir
+This is what is called a P1 Telegram and contains all the data collected by your smartmeter.

 Now what you can do is install [Domoticz](http://www.domoticz.com/) and configure it to read the P1 connection through the ttyUSB0 device.

 ![Domoticz](/images/Domoticz.png)

 If all you want is get insights in your energy usage this is all you need.

+In Part 2 of this blog series I will go into this format and see how we can parse this using Elixir